tjsiledar/readit/README.md

 Furthermore, we showcase how self-supervised learning can explicate the organization of speech processing in the brain and identify the language acquisition laws that shape the human brain

 ### Comparison of speech representations in brains and deep neural networks.
+We test our hypothesis that the latest self-supervised architecture (wav2vec 2.0 in our case) trained on raw sensory data can produce activations similar to brain activity.
 <p>
     <img src="figure1.png" alt><br>
     <em>Figure 1: Comparing speech representations in brain and deep neural networks</em>